-A careful study reveals that even thinkers credited with advocating non-violence, including Gandhi, Thoreau, and Martin Luther King, and at least one Buddhist sect, advocate self-defensive force as moral, necessary and courageous.
-I conclude that the most ethical and balanced position is one of conscious non-initiation of violence, which at the same time does not preclude forceful self-defense if you are attacked.
+A careful study reveals that even thinkers credited with advocating pacifism, including Gandhi, Thoreau, and Martin Luther King, and at least one Buddhist sect, advocate self-defensive force as moral, necessary and courageous.
+This makes sense, of course, because the need for self defense will persist until everyone in the world non-aggressive.
+Therefore, the most pragmatic and ethical position is one of conscious non-initiation of violence, which at the same time does not preclude forceful self-defense if necessary.

 The etymology and definition of the word violence, reveal a much narrower definition, more synonymous with “aggressive force.”
 Violence comes from the Latin root word, violentia, meaning vehemence or impetuosity.
 In Old English and Anglo-French, violence explicitly meant "physical force used to inflict injury or damage."
 Dictionary.com, defines the word violence in the following ways: